What Are the Slip and Fall Statutes?

 What Are the Slip and Fall Statutes in Missouri?

-In any slip and fall case, it is crucial to determine a person's status when they are on a piece of property because property owners have different obligations to different groups.
-There are three main classifications of people in a slip and fall accident: invitees, licensees, and trespassers.
+In any premises liability case case, it is crucial that you hire a St. Louis attorney who is well-versed in slip and fall law so they can determine a person's status when they are on a piece of property because property owners have different obligations to different groups.
+There are three main classifications of people in a slip and fall accident: invitees, licensees and trespassers.

 Invitees in St. Louis are defined in Bartel v.
 Central Markets, Inc. (Mo.App.
 1995) as anyone who enters upon a premises with the express or implied consent of the possessor, and for some purpose of benefit or interest to the possessor or for the mutual benefit of both.
 Property owners have a duty to provide invitees with the highest standard of care by inspecting their property and fixing dangerous or hazardous conditions.
 In addition, property owners must disclose known dangerous conditions, as outlined in Harris v.
 Niehaus (Mo. banc.
 1993), citing Restatement (2nd) Torts § 343 comment b.

 Licensees are a person who is privileged to enter or remain on land only by virtue of the possessor’s consent, according to Restatement (2nd) Torts § 330; Harris, 875 S.W.2d at 225.
 Property owners only have a duty to warn licensees of a danger that the property owner knows about or should know about.